AutomaApp/documentation/docs/blocks/loop-data.md

 Read more: [reference data](/api-reference/reference-data.md)

 ## Breakpoint
 To make the loop data block work as intended, you need to add a breakpoint for the loop using the [loop breakpoint block](/blocks/loop-breakpoint.md).
-With this breakpoint, Automa can know where to start over the loop.
+With this breakpoint, the workflow can know where to start over the loop.